 - Amex Membership Rewards: Points do not expire as long as you have an open credit card that earns Membership Rewards points.

 - Chase Ultimate Rewards: If you cancel a card account that has Ultimate Rewards points, you will lose those points.
-Move points first to another account held by you or your spouse / significant other.
+Move points first to another account held by you or someone in your household.
 Alternatively, product change to a no-fee Ultimate Rewards card.

 - Citi ThankYou Rewards: Points earned from a particular credit card will expire 60 days after cancelling the card.
-I recommend downgrading to the no fee ThankYou Preferred card instead of cancelling.
+I recommend downgrading to the no fee Rewards+ or ThankYou Preferred card instead of cancelling.